syncfusion-content/js-api-docs/api/js/ejDialog.md

 ### backgroundScroll `boolean`
 {:#members:backgroundscroll}

-To Enable or disable the Modal dialog background scroller.
+To Enable or disable the scrolling for background element of the modal dialog.
+This will work only with modal dialog.

 Default Value:
 {:.param}